-- i.
-Linpack benchmark test results, compiler optimizations, and total energy consumed over the duration of the test; and - ii.
-SPECviewperf benchmark test results, configuration options, total duration of the test, and total energy consumed over the duration of the test. - 3.7.3 Desktop Workstations: Products marketed as workstations may be ENERGY STAR certified under the Desktop requirements in Section 3.5 instead of the Workstation requirements in Section 3.6, at the Partner's option.
+- 3.7.2 Active State Benchmark: To be ENERGY STAR certified, a Workstation must be submitted for certification with the following information disclosed in full: - i.
+LINPAC benchmark test results, compiler optimizations, and total energy consumed over the duration of the test; and - ii.
+SPECviewperf benchmark test results, configuration options, total duration of the test, and total energy consumed over the duration of the test. - 3.7.3 Desktop Workstations: Products marketed as workstations may be ENERGY STAR certified under the Desktop requirements in Section 3.5 instead of the Workstation requirements in Section 3.7, at the Partner's option.
 EPA will identify Workstations certified as Desktops as "Desktops" in all ENERGY STAR marketing materials, on certified product lists, etc.